Full Moon Party on Koh Phangan: Madness Under the Moon

 1. Rock Beach Swing Geo on Google Maps (Kata Noi) Here you’ll find stunning sea views, original sets, beautiful corners and an atmosphere that inspires creativity.
 Beautiful locations here are simply made for stunning photos.
 2. Beyond Skywalk Nangshi Geo on Google Maps (Phang Nga) A walk across the glass...

-Where to have dinner at sunset?
-Dinner with a view of the sunset is a unique pleasure.
+Sunset dinner in Phuket is a special kind of pleasure.
 Phuket has many beachfront spots offering breathtaking panoramic views of the sun setting beyond the horizon.
-We’re sharing a selection of cafes and restaurants across different areas of the island so you can...
+We’re sharing a selection of cafes and restaurants across different areas of the island so you can choose the one that suits you best...

 Join Insider on Social Media